L-functions of Carlitz modules, resultantal varieties and rooted binary trees, II

-For the case of $T$ having $i+1$ nodes such that its root $r$ is a non-ramification node, (5.12.1) and (3.3) show immediately that truth of (5.13.3) for $\bar T$ implies truth of (5.13.3) for $T$. $\square$
+For the case of $T$ having $i+1$ nodes such that its root $r$ is a non-ramification node, (5.12.1) and (3.4.3) show immediately that truth of (5.13.3) for $\bar T$ implies truth of (5.13.3) for $T$. $\square$

 {\bf 5.14.
 Jordan form.} We need more definitions.
-Let $T$ be a tree and $u$ its node.
+Let $T$ be a tree, and let $u$ be a node of $T$.
 We denote by $R_u$ the subtree of $T$ formed by $u$ and all its descendants; $u$ is the root of $R_u$.
 The depth of $R_u$ is called the height of $u$, it is denoted by $h(u)$.

-Finally, like in the proof of Theorem 5.6, we can consider a matrix $\goth M(m)(\la_0,...,\la_m)$ as an operator $\g M$ on $\n C^{m-1}$.
+Example: we consider the tree (4.1.2).
+At the present picture, a number at a node indicates its height: